Aug 20, 2024

 Monitoring Performance

 If the vendor is not meeting their obligations, you should work with them to identify and address the underlying issues.
+The sooner you can spot discrepancies or subpar performance the easier it is to fix these issues before they escalate and hurt the startup's performance.

 Managing Risk

 Vendor management also involves risk management practices.
-Here you want to identify potential risks associated with the vendor relationship and develop strategies to mitigate them.
+Here, you want to identify potential risks associated with the vendor relationship and develop strategies to mitigate them.

 Risks may include issues such as data breaches, product defects, or financial instability.
 Work with the vendor to establish processes for identifying and addressing risks and contingency plans in case of emergencies.